Billy-Spearman-WCCI/RaceCarExtension/README.md

 * **HTTP Verbs** https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol#Request_methods
     * Retrieve a single item (GET)
         * Should not change the state of any resource.
+        * Chrome does this all day every day.
     * Retrieve a list of items (GET)
         * Should not change the state of any resource.
     * Update an item (PUT) "Hey, item #23 should contain this data"
         * Should be **idempotent** (which is a fancy word for a requirement that calling PUT twice with the same information should be the same as just calling it once).
+        * Chrome does this when you have a form and click "submit"
         * Real-life examples of idempotent operations:
             * Converting a color picture to black-and-white.
             * Washing a plate.
 (Once-washed plates and twice-washed plates are the same.)